 - Vow to never make a garden again.

 Friends, my hope is that I have gotten to you in time.
-Join me in my vow to leave the planting to those that can handle it and use that energy on the gifts God gave you.
-There will be no veggie garden in our backyard this year and no plant will go into the ground that is not cleared with an expert.
+This year there will be no amazing could-make-a-salad-out-of-it veggie garden in our backyard this year and no plant will go into the ground that is not cleared by an expert.
 I will bask in the free tomatoes from green-thumbed friends and buy my lettuce from the farmer’s market.
 It is time to cut my losses and stick with what I am really good at, which clearly is not this.
-My hope is that it might involve more sitting on the deck with that glass of wine, admiring the work Mother Nature is doing all on her own.
-There is nothing more freeing than making more time for using your gifts.